 The NTS CMF produced a paper on the initial thoughts for the FFC and the FCC will need to be further developed by National Grid as part of the implementation of UNC 0621 or one of its Alternatives.
 FCC is a required value per Entry and Exit point under CWD.
-For PS only an aggregate value for Entry and Exit is required.
+For PS, only an aggregate value for Entry and Exit is required.
 The FCC is required in order to calculate capacity reserve prices.

 Transition

-All the modifications that have a transition period propose Obligated capacity as the FCC:
+All the Modifications that have a transition period propose Obligated capacity as the FCC:

-The values are Published/publically available and understood by stakeholders;
+Values are published/publicly available and understood by stakeholders;

-The values are stable and the process for change is known; and
+Values are stable and the process for change is known; and

 Objectivity of the values is less of a concern as they are fixed as per the Licence.

 Relevant Objective (d) Competition: this approach uses more stable charges, more predictable outcomes and therefore better facilitates this objective.
-This also applies to 621B, which proposes his transitional approach is also the enduring solution.
+This also applies to 0621B, which proposes that the transitional approach is also the enduring solution.

-The driver behind any under recovery will be the relative difference between the actual bookings and the forecast contracted capacity.
-Due to obligated levels being generally higher than expected capacity bookings, this will drive an under recovery in the transition period, to be recovered through Transmission Services revenue recovery charges.
+The driver behind any under recovery will be the relative difference between the actual bookings and the Forecast Contracted Capacity.
+Due to Obligated levels being generally higher than expected capacity bookings, this will drive an under recovery in the transition period, to be recovered through Transmission Services revenue recovery charges.

-To reduce the Transmission Services revenue recovery charges, it may be necessary to set the FCC closer to actual bookings which is the purpose of the enduring approach.
+To reduce the Transmission Services revenue recovery charges, it may be necessary to set the FCC closer to actual bookings, which is the purpose of the enduring approach.

 Enduring